nmeum/ncalendar/README.md

 The implementation is primarily inspired by the [OpenBSD `calendar(1)` implementation](https://man.openbsd.org/calendar) and implements most of its feature.
 However, the input format is not intended to be fully compatible with OpenBSD.

+## Features

+* Saner and more strict input format compared to the BSD version
+* Re-usable parser for the input format is provided as a Rust library
+    * Allows building additional tools on top
+    * For example, exporters for other formats
+* Lots of great non-features:
+    * No locale support
+    * No support for Julian or Cyrillic calendars
+    * No built-in support for [national holidays][openbsd ostern.c]

 ## Installation

 This software can be installed using the following commands: